Asikni (goddess)

 In Hindu mythology, Asikni (असिक्नी), also known as Panchajani and Virani, is a consort of Daksha in the Puranic pantheon.
 Most scriptures mention her as the mother of 6000 sons and 60 daughters.

 Etymology and epithets

 The Sanskrit word "Asikni" means 'dark' or 'night'; it can also refer to "a girl attending woman's apartment".
 The word is used in the Rigveda (c.
-1500 BCE) to describe the river Chenab.
+1500 BCE) to describe the Chenab River.

 She is also known by the patronymic "Panchajani" and "Virani".